|Nutritional Guidelines (per serving)|

 Gather the ingredients.

 Line a cookie sheet with waxed paper.
-Place fresh cut watermelon on the cookie sheet, leaving space between the pieces.
+Place the fresh-cut watermelon on the cookie sheet, leaving space between the pieces.
 Cover with plastic wrap and freeze for 1 hour.
-Or if preparing the watermelon in advance for smoothies later in the week, transfer to a plastic storage bag and freeze until ready to use.
+If preparing the watermelon in advance for smoothies later in the week, once frozen, transfer to plastic storage bags and freeze in 3-cup portions until ready to use.

-Place frozen watermelon chunks in a Vita-Mix Blender (compare prices) or a regular blender.
-Top with milk, yogurt, then maple syrup.
+Once frozen, measure 3 cups of frozen watermelon and place in a blender.
+Top the fruit with milk, yogurt, and maple syrup.
 Blend until smooth.

-Serve watermelon smoothies immediately, using chilled glasses.
+Serve the watermelon smoothies immediately in chilled glasses.
 Garnish with a wedge of watermelon and fresh mint, if desired.

-- Quick Cleanup Tip: Quickly flush out your dirty blender the best you can use the faucet.
-Then fill the blender halfway with hot water and some dish soap.
-Return blender to its base and turn it on high for 20 seconds.
-Rinse thoroughly with water and you are done.
+For a quick cleanup, first flush out your dirty blender with running water.
+Then fill the blender halfway with warm water and some drops of dish soap.
+Run the blender on high for 20 seconds.
+Rinse thoroughly with water and done.

 United States Department of Agriculture.
 Agricultural Research Service.
 FoodDataCentral, Watermelon, raw.
 1 April 2019